geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 Yeah.
 That's the only reason it exists.
 I don't know what sub-buffer looks like.
-Is it a buffer view op that has a src zero buffer and then an arg shape tracker?
+Is it a buffer view op that has a src zero buffer and then an arg ShapeTracker?

 ##### **Geohot** [[00:33:11](https://www.youtube.com/watch?v=Dm83mY6ONks&t=1991)]
 Buffer view is just a buffer with an offset.